euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 ----------
 :label:`disc`

-This method produces results many times faster than typical DEM methods, with a full-resolution temperature map being produced in ~2 minutes.
+The proposed method produces results many times faster than typical DEM methods, with a full-resolution temperature map being produced in ~2 minutes.
 The great efficiency of the method makes it well suited for realtime monitoring of the Sun.
 The challenge lies in finding connections between changes of temperature with time, or between changes in the spatial distribution of temperature, with events of interest (e.g. large flares).
 The realtime prediction of large events would be a very desirable goal.
 This is work we are currently undertaking.
 Results over the whole solar disk with reasonably high time resolution also allows us to make statistical studies of the way temperature changes within certain regions over long time periods.
 This is another approach we are currently using to study active regions in particular.

 For some quiet sun regions and coronal holes, the method found low-temperature values for isolated pixels or for small groups of pixels.